georgeherby/PoGoScansWiki/docs/_build/html/_sources/shaymin/shaymin.txt

 Updating A Nest After Migration
 ###############################

 Nests migrate every two weeks.
 When a migration has happened, We clear the pokemon from the nests.
-The information that needs repopulating with the new nest.
+The information that needs repopulating with the new pokemon.

 To update a nest with no pokemon assigned to it: